 All incidents must be documented and comments must be included on any actions taken by staff.
-Reports should be passed to the Assistant Principal, Pastoral who will discuss them with the Vice Principal, Pastoral to enable any patterns to be identified.
+Reports should be recorded on CPOMS.
+The Assistant Principal, Pastoral will be notified and will discuss the report with the Vice Principal, Pastoral to enable any patterns to be identified.